UPDATED: Remembering Asia Jynaé Foster

 LGBTQ Advocacy Organizations Respond

-Eric Edward Schell, co-chair of the Transgender and Nonbinary Advisory Committee for the Houston GLBT Political Caucus, says Foster was a thriving and giving member of the trans community who was taken too suddenly.
+Eden Schell, co-chair of the Transgender and Nonbinary Advisory Committee for the Houston GLBT Political Caucus, says Foster was a thriving and giving member of the trans community who was taken too suddenly.
 “These murders are always deeply concerning, alarming, and saddening.
 However, when it happens in your own city, it shakes you to your core.
 Violence can come in any form—physical, emotional, verbal.
 It is up to us all to put an end to transphobic rhetoric and anti-trans violence.”

 Ricardo Martinez, the chief executive officer of Equality Texas, agrees with Schell.
 “It’s incredibly heartbreaking that on November 20—a day that is internationally recognized as Trans Day of Remembrance, which started in 1999 as a vigil to honor the memory of Rita Hester—the trans community in Houston lost Asia Jynaé Foster to violence.”